Netcracker/KubeMarine/documentation/Installation.md

 #### loadbalancer

 `loadbalancer` configures the balancers for the Kubernetes cluster.
-Currently, only the Haproxy configuration can be customized.
+Currently, only the Haproxy and Keepalived configuration can be customized.

 ###### target_ports